secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 The Mktg Strategy team works in two week sprints/iterations which are tracked as **Milestones** at the `GitLab.com` level.
 We use the same interval dates used by Mktg Ops, Sales Ops and Sales Systems.
 Each  individual contributor (IC) is responsible for adding issues to the milestone that will be completed in the two week time frame.
 If needed, the IC will separate the main issue into smaller pieces that are _workable_ segments of the larger request.

-The Mktg Strategy team generally create just one milestone beyond the current iteration, so at any given time there will be the **current** milestone and **upcoming** milestone.
+The Mktg Strategy team generally creates just one milestone beyond the current iteration, so at any given time there will be the **current** milestone and **upcoming** milestone.
 Any other issue that is not included will be added into future milestones &/or added as work is completed in the current milestone.

 If there are handbook updates that need to be made as a result of work done in a given milestone, a separate MR should be included in that milestone.